 Alexandra’s films, Didactic Encounter, Rabbi Rick and The Hamburger Choo Choo, and Miss Alissa have screened at venues such as, New Directors/New Films, The Los Angeles Film Festival, The Montreal World Film Festival, The Seattle International Film Festival, The Hamptons International Film Festival, The Nantucket Film Festival and The Brooklyn Film Festival (Didactic Encounter: winner, best short film) among others.
 Her feature film, Bittersweet Place, premiered at the Tribeca Film festival, garnering a special Jury Commendation.
 Other screenings of Bittersweet Place include The Montreal World Film Festival, The Vancouver Film Festival, The Starz International Film Festival (Emerging Filmmaker nominee), Steven Spielberg’s Jewish Eye Film Festival, The Silver Lake Film Festival (Winner, Best Film), The Washington Jewish Film festival and Wim Wender’s Frankfurt Film Festival, among others.
 Bittersweet Place was acquired by the Sundance Channel.
 Alexandra’s short film, Crazy Love, was commissioned by the American Film Institute and Levis.
 She is presently directing and producing Where I Need To Go, a documentary about her father, the painter Stan Brodsky.
 She is also developing the screenplay American Bollywood, based on her experience as a Bollywood screenwriter and an episodic comedy with Mary Stuart Masterson.

 Alexandra is the recipient of the Tribeca Film Institute’s Next Exposure Low Budget Independent Film Completion Grant Program.
-She is an alumnus of The Nantucket Screenwriter’s Colony, the Film Independent Screenwriters’ Lab, a Fulbright scholar and received her MFA from The Yale School of Art.
+She is an alumni of The Nantucket Screenwriter’s Colony, the Film Independent Screenwriters’ Lab, a Fulbright scholar and received her MFA from The Yale School of Art.